harmouche/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Cryptographic Signatures
+JSON web tokens have cryptographic signatures, and that’s not the case with session cookies.

+JSON is Stateless
+JSON web tokens are stateless because claims are stored client-side, rather than in the server’s memory.
+Authentication can occur locally, instead of per request, where requests have to go through the server’s database, or similar locations.
+This means that a user can be authenticated multiple times without having to communicate with the site or app’s database, and without using up a lot of its resources in the process.

+Scalability
+Because session cookies are stored in the server’s memory, it has the potential of using a lot more resources if the website or app sees a lot of traffic.
+Because JSON web tokens are stateless, they can potentially save on server resources in many cases.This also means that JSON web tokens tend to be a lot more scalable as a result.

+Authentication Across Multiple Locations
+Session cookies only work across a single domain, or on its subdomains.
+If they try to go to a third party, browsers tend to disable them.
+This is particularly an issue if you want your website to have a secure connection with an API that uses a different domain.

+With JSON web tokens, you can authenticate a user across multiple locations including multiple domains, mobile devices, and APIs to name a few.
+This is because they’re stored locally in the request header.

-2. What does `bcrypt` do to help us store passwords in a secure manner.
+2. What does `bcrypt` do to help us store passwords in a secure manner. bcrypt will take a password string and hash it into an encrypted password before saving it into a database.

 3. How are unit tests different from integration and end-to-end testing.

+unit tests test small blocks of code and make sure they perform as expected, because it is smaller it doesn't need much computing power as integration or end-to-end testing which will test all of the app functionalities.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+Test-driven development is an approach to development which combines test-first development where you write a test before you write just enough production code to fulfill that test and refactoring.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.